provenance-io/provwasm/docs/tutorial/12-execute.md

 # Provenance Smart Contract Tutorial

-In this section we will execute a purchase by sending funds to the contract account.
+In this section we will execute a purchase by sending funds to the contract instance.
 The contract will then peform bank transfers to the merchant and fee collection accounts.

 ## Execute Contract